Computational-Lexico/OntoPhraseology-MWEs/README.md

 # Citation

+Parts of this repository were developed within the framework of COST Action CA21167 – UniDive.

 If you use this repository in your research, please cite it.

 A permanent DOI and citation information will be provided after the first stable release through Zenodo.

 ---